AndreasMadsen/modulebox/README.md

 > `modulebox` creates a node.js like require system in the browser.
-It provides a localized secure module environment, there allow pseudo-synchronous require calls there don't block, by resolving the dependencies tree on the fly.
+It provides a localized secure module environment, there allow pseudo-synchronous require calls there don't block by resolving the dependencies tree on the fly.

-**Work in progress**

 **Be aware that this module only works on node version `0.9` and higher.**